FeitingRen/Undertile-Game/README.md

 <img src="./readme_pics/menu.png" width="450" alt="menu"/>

 ## Overview
-This project is available in two versions with slightly different content due to hardware constraints:
+This project is available in **two versions** with slightly different content due to hardware constraints:
-1.  **PC Version:** Runs on Windows/macOS.
+1. PC Version: Runs on **Windows/macOS**.
-2.  **ESP32 Version:** Runs on custom electronics.
+2. ESP32 Version: Runs on custom electronics.

+This project supports **two languages**:
+1. English
+2. 繁體中文

+The overall gameplay will be **~3mins**.

 ---